signalapp/Signal-Desktop/ts/components/conversation/ConversationHeader.md

 ### Name variations, 1:1 conversation

-Note the five items in gear menu, and the second-level menu with disappearing messages options.
+Note the five items in menu, and the second-level menu with disappearing messages options.
 Disappearing message set to 'off'.

 #### With name and profile, verified